Daily Routines

 The Importance of Play

 Play is the work of childhood, and it provides fertile ground for development and learning.
-ACCESS provides children with an intellectually engaging curriculum and believes an important vehicle for learning and development is play.
+The ACCESS Curriculum provides children with an intellectually engaging curriculum and believes an important vehicle for learning and development is play.
 ACCESS recognizes that children learn best when engaged, and play is the medium that is most highly engaging.
-In its 2009 position statement, NAEYC states that: "Play is an important vehicle for children's social, emotional, and cognitive development, as well as a reflection of their development."

 Play is the foundation of a well-constructed early childhood curriculum, and it is vital that the teachers stage the environment to support children in their play.
 Intentional teachers have a good understanding of the types of play that each of the children in the class engage in.